-- Favour explicit initialization for objects of intrinsic type and default initialization for objects of derived type.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.22.5??? - Favour explicit initialization in executable statements for objects of intrinsic type and default initialization for objects of derived type.
 When providing default initialization, provide default values for all components. - Use type value constructors to provide values for all components. - Use compiler options, where available, to find instances of use of uninitialized variables. - Use other tools, for example, a debugger or flow analyzer, to detect instances of the use of uninitialized variables.